AdobeDocs/experience-manager-65.en/help/forms/using/admin-help/overview-5.md

 ---
 title: Introduction to working with PDF Generator
-seo-title: Introduction to working with PDF Generator
 description: Learn how to convert various file formats to PDF.
-seo-description: Learn how to convert various file formats to PDF.
+PDF Generator converts various file formats to PDF.
+It also converts PDF to other file formats and optimizes the size of PDF documents.
 uuid: 1942bf9f-99cc-48b6-89f4-e78c1957a300
 contentOwner: admin
 content-type: reference